Bellevue's Outlandia music festival gears up for second year

 Omaha’s own indie rock band The Faint will take the stage at 5 p.m.
 Saturday, followed by Manchester Orchestra and Jimmy Eat World.

-Modest Mouse, a Portland-based rock band best known for their certified platinum 2004 album "Good News for People Who Love Bad News," will headline on Saturday at 9:30 p.m.
-They have performed at national music festivals including Firefly Music Festival, Coachella, and international festivals including End of the Road Festival in England.
+Modest Mouse, a Portland-based rock band best known for its certified platinum 2004 album “Good News for People Who Love Bad News,” will headline Saturday at 9:30 p.m.
+The band has performed at national music festivals including Firefly Music Festival and Coachella, and international festivals such as the End of the Road Festival in England.

 Tickets are still available for purchase on Outlandia’s website, outlandiafestival.com.
 One-day general admission tickets cost $89 per person, while weekend passes cost $169.
 VIP tickets, which include access to a private VIP bar, viewing area and bathrooms, run $249 for a one-day ticket or $449 for a weekend pass.